openmc-dev/openmc/docs/source/methods/random_ray.rst

 Compared to continuous energy Monte Carlo simulations, the known sources of bias in random ray particle transport are:

     - **Multigroup Energy Discretization:** The multigroup treatment of flux and cross sections incurs a significant bias, as a reaction rate (:math:`R_g = V \phi_g \Sigma_g`) for an energy group :math:`g` can only be conserved for a given choice of multigroup cross section :math:`\Sigma_g` if the flux (:math:`\phi_g`) is known apriori.
 If the flux was already known, then there would be no point to the simulation, resulting in a fundamental need for approximating this quantity.
 There are numerous methods for generating relatively accurate multigroup cross section libraries that can each be applied to a narrow design area reliably, although there are always limitations and/or complexities that arise with a multigroup energy treatment.
 This is by far the most significant source of simulation bias between Monte Carlo and random ray for most problems.
-While the other areas typically have solutions that are highly effective at mitigating bias, error stemming from multigroup approximations is much harder to understand.
+While the other areas typically have solutions that are highly effective at mitigating bias, error stemming from multigroup approximations is much harder to remedy.
     - **Flat Source Approximation:**.
 In OpenMC, the "flat" (0th order) source approximation is made, wherein the scattering and fission sources within a cell are assumed to be flat.
 As the source is in reality a continuous function, this leads to bias, although the bias can be reduced to acceptable levels if the flat source regions are made to be small.
 The bias can also be mitigated by assuming a higher order source (e.g., linear, quadratic), although OpenMC does not yet have this capability.
 In practical terms, this source of bias can become very large if cells are large (with dimensions beyond that of a typical particle mean free path), but the subdivision of cells can often reduce this bias to trivial levels.
     - **Anisotropic Source Approximation:** In OpenMC, the source is not only assumed to be flat, but also isotropic, leading to bias.
 It is possible for MOC (and likely random ray) to treat anisotropy explicitly, but this is not currently supported in OpenMC.
 This source of bias is not significant for some problems, but becomes more problematic for others.
 Even in the absence of explicit treatment of anistropy, use of transport corrected multigroup cross sections can often mitigate this bias, particularly for light water reactor simulation problems.
     - **Angular Flux Initial Conditions:** Each time a ray is sampled, its starting angular flux is unknown, so a guess must be made (typically the source term for the cell it starts in).
 Usage of an adequate inactive ray length (dead zone) mitigates this error.
 As the starting guess is attenuated at a rate of :math:`\exp(-\Sigma_t \ell)`, this bias can driven below machine precision in a low cost manner on many problems.